 To complete the SoTL Foundations Program, participants must complete the following sequence within one semester:***

-1. prepare for and participate in any four of the scheduled reading discussion group sessions.
+1. Prepare for and participate in any four of the six scheduled reading discussion group sessions.
 (Through the registration system, participants will be supplied with a journal article or book chapter prior to each session.)

-2. participate in a SoTL workshop at the Taylor Institute, and
+2. Participate in 3 SoTL workshops at the Taylor Institute.

 Those who complete the Foundations in SoTL Program will receive both a digital badge and certificate of completion issued by the Taylor Institute for Teaching and Learning.
 The digital badge may be displayed on online portfolios, on social media such as Twitter and LinkedIn, and elsewhere, and the certificate may be framed or included in physical portfolios.